 A foreign corporation filing Form 1120-F that is not required to file Schedule M-3 may voluntarily file Schedule M-3.
+If the schedule is filed voluntarily, see How to Complete Columns in Parts II and III on page 7 for additional information.

+Note.
 A corporation filing Schedule M-3 must not also file Schedule M-1.
-For the first year that a corporation files Schedule M-3, it may exclude reporting in columns (a) and (e) of Parts II and III.
+A foreign corporation that is required to complete (or voluntarily completes) Schedule M-3 is still required to complete Schedule M-2.